 Situated on half an acre of grounds there is space for your child to run bare foot through grass, feel the mud between their toes and lie under the green canopy of our tree’s.
 The children can choose to work in our organic gardens discovering how seeds grow and harvesting their produce or are free to play in the playground, sandpits, swings, hut making areas and our specially designed child safe river.
-Our outdoor play area is a highlight that our children delight in using each and every day at Riverhead Montessori.

 Motor play provides critical opportunities for children to develop both individual gross and fine muscle strength and overall integration of muscles, nerves and brain functions.
-Recent research has confirmed the critical link between stimulating activiity and brain development.
+Recent research has confirmed the critical link between stimulating activity and brain development.
 Young children must have ample opportunities to develop physically and motor play instills this disposition towards physical activity in young children.

-A variety of opportunities for chldren to engage in social play are the best mechanisms for progressing through the different social stages.
+A variety of opportunities for children to engage in social play are the best mechanisms for progressing through the different social stages.
 By interacting with others in play settings, children learn social rules such as, give and take, reciprocity, cooperation and sharing.
 Through a range of interactions with children at different social stages, children also learn to use moral reasoning to develop a mature sense of values.
-To be prepared to function effectively in the adult world, children need to paricipate in lots of social situations.
+To be prepared to function effectively in the adult world, children need to participate in lots of social situations.

 Children learn to abstract, to try out new roles and possible situations, and to experiment with language and emotions with imaginative play.
 In addition, children develop flexible thinking; learn to create beyond the here and now; stretch their imaginations, use new words and word combinations in a risk-free environment and use numbers and words to express ideas, concepts, dreams and histories.
 In an ever-more technological society, lots of practice with all forms of abstraction (time, place, amounts, symbols, words and ideas) is essential.